 Career Mentoring Guidelines

 The NMRT Career Mentoring program will last from October to June.
 Conference attendance is not required.
-Membership in ALA is required, and NMRT membership is encouraged.
-Applications are due October 3, 2014.
+Applications are due September 30, 2016.

 Each pair will have a member of the NMRT Mentoring Committee assigned to them.
 This committee member will notify the mentor and mentee of their pairing, and send them monthly discussion topics via email.
 Mentors and mentees are of course free to discuss whatever they want, whenever and however they would like.
 These topics are merely guidelines.
 The committee member will also serve as a troubleshooter if any problems come up, for example if you stop hearing from your partner or never make contact.